get-notify/backend-interview-test/README.md

-# The Backend Netzsch Interview Test
+# The Backend Interview Test - NETZSCH

 - What we will see?
   - Clean code